NotMyself/getting-git/local-basics.md

 ![Switching between Branches](https://s3-us-west-1.amazonaws.com/iamnotmyself-com/2020/10/Screen-Shot-2020-10-16-at-9.08.33-AM.png)

-Now, let's merge the _new-joke_ branch into the _main_ branch.
+Now, let's merge the _new-joke_ branch into the _master_ branch.

-15. Switch back to the _main_ branch, `git checkout main`.
+15. Switch back to the _master_ branch, `git checkout master`.

-16. Merge the new-joke branch into the main branch, `git merge new-joke  -m "merging butter joke"`
+16. Merge the new-joke branch into the master branch, `git merge new-joke  -m "merging butter joke"`
-    - This command will create a new commit that merges the changes from the _new-joke_ branch to the _main_ branch providing an inline commit _**m**essage_.
+    - This command will create a new commit that merges the changes from the _new-joke_ branch to the _master_ branch providing an inline commit _**m**essage_.

 17. Check the content of the _food-jokes.txt_ file, `cat food-jokes.txt`.
     - You will see the file contains the new butter joke.